Updated: Aug 16

 Does it terrify you to live alone?
 Do you ever wonder if you could be happy living alone?
 Is it really that scary, especially as you get older?
-Well no it's not!
+Well, no, it's not!

 Did I always feel like this?
 No, of course not!
-There were many years of my life that I wished for that security of having a full time partner living with me, but the truth is I accepted that I was happy living on my own.
+For many years, I wished for that security of having a full-time partner living with me.
+Still, I accepted that I was happy living on my own.
 It gives me so much freedom.
-I do have people question me about it, and they almost look at me with pity, that I spend most nights alone not realising that this is my choice.
-Of course now with social media, we are never alone, there's always somebody to chat to on Facebook or Instagram.
+I do have people question me about it, and they almost look at me with pity, that I spend most nights alone, not realising that this is my choice.
+Of course, now, with social media, we are never alone; there's always somebody to chat to on Facebook or Instagram.

 Here are my tips on being happy living alone.

 What I mean by that is don't be a recluse and don't live in a house shut off from the world.
 Open the curtains, open the doors, grow plants in the garden, windowsill or on the balcony.
 Get your creative mind at work and decorate and make your home your sanctuary.
 Keep your home smelling divine with diffusers and essences. (affiliate link)